MikeMcQuaid/mikemcquaid.com/talks.markdown

 <script async class="speakerdeck-embed" data-id="5ced99801a3301309a9f1231381a9bc7" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

+### GitHub for New Young People
+An introduction to GitHub for young people.
+Presented at the Young Rewired State's 2015 Festival of Code in Edinburgh.

+<script async class="speakerdeck-embed" data-id="667ffe62cf14400caf55e94e44bfd3c2" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 ### Homebrew - Manage and Merge Many Pull Requests
 My workflow as a Homebrew maintainer.
 Presented at the GitHub Open Source Maintainers MiniSummit in 2015.